rekbat/argentina-gender-quotas/README.md

 ```

 ## Data
-The analysis uses three data sources.
-Place all data files in a `data/` folder in the repository root before running.

-### Included in this repository / data archive
-- `women_representation.xlsx` — hand-collected provincial women's representation
-  panel, 1987–2025 (sources documented in thesis Section 3.3)
-- `LowQuota_adopt_impl.xlsx`, `HighQuota_adopt_implement.xlsx` — quota adoption
-  and implementation dates
-- `Base de datos_WomensRepresentation.xls` — Granara (2014) cross-validation data

-### EPH and Ministry of Labour microdata
-The EPH household microdata (1996–2025) and Ministry of Labour aggregate data are
-provided in the data archive at https://doi.org/10.5281/zenodo.20712961.
+The data are provided in the data archive at https://doi.org/10.5281/zenodo.20712961.
 Source: INDEC, www.indec.gob.ar

 ## How to run
-1. Clone or download this repository.
+1. Download this repository.
 2. Download the data archive and place all files in a `data/` folder in the repository root.
-3. Open `MA_QuotaModel.R`, set the working directory to the repository root, and run the script top to bottom.
-Section comments mark the stages.
+3. Open `MA_QuotaModel.R`, set the working directory to the repository root, and run the script.

 ## Contact
 reka.bator@s.wu.ac.at